brunoNetId/brunonetid.github.io/_posts/2017-11-27-camel-prometheus-openshift.md

   </executions>
 </plugin>
 ```
-We purposefully define the '`docker`' target directory, it will ensure *Fabric8* includes the exporter in the container to deploy in *OpenShift*.
+We purposefully define the '`docker`' target directory, it will ensure [*Fabric8*](https://fabric8.io/) includes the exporter in the container to deploy in [*Red Hat OpenShift*](https://www.openshift.com/).

 We also need to ensure the exporter's YAML configuration is injected.
-In the POM file we define where in the docker container to place the config file:
+In the POM file we define where in the [*Docker*](https://www.docker.com/) container to place the config file:

 ```xml
 <plugin>